nflux/Shiva/docs/source/intro/index.rst

 place: read this material to quickly get up and running.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   install
+   Install
-   abstracts
+   Abstracts
-   admin
+   Admin